maranomynet/formatchange/README.md

 ## 4: Subscribe to formatchange events.

-Whenever FormatChange detects a new
+Whenever FormatChange detects a new `format` it runs any callbacks that have `.subscribe()`d to be notified, passing them a reference to the `formatMonitor.media` object.

 ```js
 formatMonitor.subscribe(myEventCallback);